UPTON: Preventing Authorship Leakage from Public Text Release via Data Poisoning: The Threat Model

-\textbf{Definitions.} Data poisoning aims to mislead a ML model's predictions or to downgrade its prediction accuracy.
-Often, the one who poisons the train set is referred as the ``attacker" and the model being attacked is referred as the ``victim model".
-However, in this work, we are acting as a ``defender" who uses data poisoning to protect the authorship privacy of public texts from being exploited by the attackers, who can exploit such data to detect and reveal authorship markers from private personal texts.
-Our threat model includes two main stakeholders.
-They are the defenders and the attackers.

-\textbf{Attack Scenario}.
-Data publishers collect data from a set of users $\mathcal{U}=\{u_{0},u_{1},u_{2}, ... ,u_{M-1}\}$ and upload their generated set of texts $T=\{t_{0},t_{1},t_{2}, ... ,t_{E-1}\}$ to their platforms--e.g., Medium, Figment.
-However, some of these user-generated contents often contain unique authorship footprints such as sensitive personal information and writing styles.
-Since this data is now publicly available with authorship label, the attackers can then collect $T$ and use it to train an AA model $F_a$.
-Then, they can utilize this model to detect authorship of future unlabeled private texts.
+\textbf{An Attack Scenario}.
+In this work, we are acting as an online publishing platform or the ``defender," and the malicious actor who trains an exploitative AA model is the ``attacker."
+The online publisher--e.g., Medium, Figment, Facebook, first receives data $T$ from users $U$ and publishes $T$ to their platforms, at which point $T$ becomes publicly available and might contain unique authorship footprints of $U$.
+To capture a correlation between $T$ and $U$, the attacker can train an AA model $F_A$ using $T$ and $U$ and use $F_A$ to reveal the authorship of \textit{unlabeled private texts} of users $U$.

-\textbf{Defense Mechanism.} The defenders can be either the data publishers or a 3rd-party service provider.
-To prevent leaking of private authorship from publishing platforms, the defenders $D$ aim to manipulate the private dataset $T$ in such a way that when it is published and utilized to train the AA model $F_a$ by the attackers, its accuracy will be significantly diminished.
-To do this, the defenders utilize data poisoning technique to conceal the authorship fingerprints from $T$.
-This can be done by first training a benchmark classifier $F_b$ on the private dataset $T$ to extract authorship features.
-Then, they conceal these features by adding adversarial perturbations $\{{\delta}_{0},{\delta}_{1},{\delta}_{2}, ... ,{\delta}_{E_b-1}\} \in{\Delta}$ to the private dataset $T$ and create its ``masked" version $T^*$.
-After that, the "masked" private dataset $T^*$ with concealed authorship can be released to the publishing platforms.
-If attackers collect these poisoned or ``masked" dataset and use them to train the AA model $F_a$, the model accuracy on test set will be low because of the deficiency of feature.
+\textbf{A Defense Mechanism.} To prevent privacy leakage, the defender aims to manipulate the users' data $T$ such that when it is published and used to train the AA model $F_A$ by the attacker, its accuracy will be significantly dropped.
+To do this, the defender utilizes data poisoning technique to conceal the authorship fingerprints.
+To generate poisoned examples, we propose to generate perturbation set $\Delta$ via \textit{adversarial text generation}~\cite{jin2020bert} , append it to the users' data $T$ and create its ``poisoned'' version $T^*$ while preserving both textual semantics and original authorship labels. $T^*$ can now be released to the public replacing $T$, which guarantees to significantly lower the accuracy of the attacker's AA model.

-\textbf{Adversarial Games between Attackers and Defenders.} In our {\n} scheme, we give due consideration to the possible situation of the game between defenders and attackers, so we come up with three interactive scenarios between the attackers and the defenders.
-They are (1) pre-attack one-time release, (2) pre-attack incremental release and (3) post-attack release.